aalimzhanov/aalimzhanov/README.md

 Hello, my name is Adil Alimzhanov.
-I am currently a fourth year student at Mount Allison university in New Brunswick Canada.
-I am doing a BSc with a major in Computer Science and a minor in Mathematics.
-If you want to reach me, email me at "aalimzhanov@mta.ca".
+I am a graduate from Mount Allison University with a degree in Computer Science and Mathematics.

+Based in Moncton, NB.
+Contact me via email: aalimzhanov@mta.ca